Spring til hovedindhold

 You are not allowed to destroy a weapon yourself.
 If you want to have a weapon destroyed, you can hand it over to the police.

-You must then inform the police by calling +45 114 to tell them when you will bring in your weapon.
-Please cover up the weapon to avoid attracting unnecessary attention.
+Contact the police (telephone number +45 114) and ask them to direct you to your nearest local police station.
+You must inform them when you will bring in your weapon.
+Please cover up the weapon to avoid unnecessary attention.

 If you want to sell your weapon, you can either sell it to an arms dealer or a private individual.

 If you sell the weapon to an arms dealer, you must make sure that the dealer has an arms dealer licence.
-When you have transferred the weapon, the arms dealer will contact the Permit Department (Tilladelser) to cancel your weapon certificate.
+When you have transferred the weapon, the arms dealer will contact the Weapons and Permit Department to cancel your weapon certificate.

-If you are selling a smooth-bore shotgun, you must ensure that the buyer has a valid hunting licence for the current hunting season before you transfer the shotgun.
+If you are selling a smooth-bore weapon, you must ensure that the buyer has a valid hunting licence for the current hunting season before you transfer the shotgun.
 Previous registration or permission is not required.
-We recommend that you report the transfer of the shotgun when the buyer and the seller are together and at the time when the transfer takes place.
+We recommend that you report the transfer of the weapon when the buyer and the seller are together and at the time when the transfer takes place.

-The registration of the shotgun in the new owner’s name will take place when the Permit Department has processed the new owner’s notification of the acquisition of the shotgun.
+The registration of the weapon in the new owner’s name will take place when the Weapons and Permit Department has processed the new owner’s notification of the acquisition of the weapon.

-You may possess a firearm without having a weapon certificate if the firearm has been deactivated according to the applicable rules.
-You can deactivate a firearm and objects appearing to be firearms by cutting through the entire firearm lengthwise except from the stock and the butt.
+You may possess a weapon without having a weapon certificate if the firearm has been deactivated according to the applicable rules.
+You can deactivate a firearm and objects appearing to be firearms, by cutting through the entire weapon lengthwise except from the stock and the butt of the weapon.

 When someone dies, the closest relatives have four weeks to decide what to do about the deceased person's weapon.
 You can: